 At the core of the Elliptec piezoelectric resonant motor is the piezo element, which is press-fit into an aluminum motor frame.
 The frame is more than just a physical housing; it is also a resonator and a transducer, and it has been designed specifically to interface with the piezoelectric element (see The Elliptec™ Motor tab for additional details).
-The image at lower-right shows the step in the automated machining process that mills the tip of the frame.
 During operation of the motor, the oscillations of the driven piezoelectric element are amplified by the frame and converted to an elliptical motion at the frame's tip.
 An attached spring presses the machined tip of the frame into firm contact with the driven element, which may be a rotor or other component.
 Power is supplied to the piezoelectric element through wires soldered to its upper and lower surfaces.
 The motor's direction of motion is changed and its speed is tuned by adjusting the ultrasonic frequency of the applied signal.
 The orientations of the spring and wire leads are chosen to suit the application, as are the lengths of the wire leads and whether or not they are terminated.

 The Elliptec piezoelectric motors are designed to perform with precision, be highly responsive, and possess the flexibility to allow them to be customized for a range of applications.
 Features of the motors include:

 The performance of the Elliptec resonant motor when it is integrated into an application is highly dependent on the design characteristics of the total system.
 Integrated electromechanical assembly designs that load the motor and incorporate closed-loop operation have been demonstrated to achieve or implement:

 Click to Enlarge